-Our major equity method investments are as follows:
+Our major investments in associates are as follows:

 Dofcon Brasil AS ("Dofcon") - is an affiliated company in the form of a joint venture between Technip SA and DOF Subsea and was founded in 2006.
-Dofcon provides Pipe-Laying Support Vessels (PLSVs) for work in oil and gas fields offshore Brazil.
+Dofcon Brasil AS is a holding company, which owns and controls TechDof Brasil AS and Dofcon Navegacao Ltda, collectively referred to as "Dofcon."
+Dofcon provides Pipe-Laving Support Vessels (PLSVs) for work in oil and gas fields offshore Brazil.
+Dofcon is considered a joint venture under IFRS 11, and as such, we have accounted for our 50% investment using the equity method of accounting with results reported in our Subsea segment.